cleesmith/Aidetour/README.md

   python Aidetour.py
   ```

 The application will start with a system tray icon.
-Right-click on the icon to access the menu options:
+Right-click on the systray (menu bar) icon to access the menu options:
+- Status: Pings the local API server displays its status, as well as any other messages.
-- Info: Displays the server's listening address and port.
-- Models: Shows the available Claude models.
+- Settings: To change the local API server's listening IP and port, your Anthropic API key, a list of available Claude 3 models.
-- Logs: Opens the application log file.
+- Log: Opens the app log file.
+- Video: Opens a YouTube video about Aidetour.
-- Exit: Quits the application.
+- Quit: Quits the application.

 ### CLI Mode